Grace Nixon Institute

 How to Apply

-This year’s institute includes both in-class and out-of-class portions.
-Students will receive a syllabus and reading list for the course in March.
-The in-class component of the class will take place in Moscow from June 14-27, and after that students will work on their final projects with the mentorship of faculty members.
+This year’s institute includes both in-class and out-of-class portions, with the in-class portion being taught via synchronous zoom sessions.
+Students will receive a syllabus and reading list for the course in April.
+The in-class component of the class will take place in Moscow from June 25-July 2, and after that students will work on their final projects with the mentorship of faculty members.

 - Barbara Kirchmeier will offer "Composition Pedagogies."
 This inquiry-based course will review foundational composition theory and provide space to explore current conversations in the field including, but not limited to, the following: diversity, equity, and inclusion in the classroom; teaching writing in virtual and online spaces; using game theory to teach writing; and teaching dual credit composition courses.